Toggle: English / Spanish

 - Medicines to target a genetic mutation linked to this disease, if present

-- Splenectomy (removal of the spleen) if swelling causes symptoms, or to help with anemia
+Removal of the spleen (splenectomy) if swelling causes symptoms, or to help with anemia

-This disorder causes slowly worsening bone marrow failure with severe anemia.
+As the disease worsens, the bone marrow slowly stops working.
 Low platelet count leads to easy bleeding.
-Spleen swelling may slowly get worse.
+Spleen swelling may get worse along with anemia.

-The average survival of people with primary myelofibrosis is about 5 years.
-However, some people may survive for decades.
+Survival of people with primary myelofibrosis is about 5 years.
+But some people survive for decades.

-Call for an appointment with your health care provider if symptoms of this disorder develop.
-Uncontrolled bleeding, shortness of breath, or jaundice that gets worse need urgent or emergency care.
+Make an appointment with your provider if you have symptoms of this disorder.
+Seek medical care right away for uncontrolled bleeding, shortness of breath, or jaundice (yellow skin and whites of the eyes) that gets worse.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.